Rick Treon writes about life and death in the Lone Star State.

-He currently serves as the President-Elect of the Texas High Plains Writers and is a member of the International Thriller Writers, Sisters in Crime, the Writers’ League of Texas and the Texas High Plains Writers.
+He served as the President of the Texas High Plains Writers in 2021 and was named its Writer of the Year.
+He is currently the THPW treasurer.
+Treon is also a member of the International Thriller Writers, Sisters in Crime, and the Crime Writers’ Association.

 His essays have been syndicated across Gannett Media and featured on literary websites The Thrill Begins and BestThrillers.com.
 He has also written for journalism nonprofit Big If True.

 Rick’s award-winning journalism career began at the University of Texas at Austin, where he earned a bachelor of journalism and served as sports editor of The Daily Texan.

 As a sports correspondent for the Fort Worth Star-Telegram, Rick covered the Dallas Cowboys, Texas Rangers, professional rodeo and cutting horse, minor-league baseball, and college and high school athletics.

 After moving back to the Texas Panhandle, where he attended high school, he began covering high school sports for the Amarillo Globe-News.
 He was a member of the staff that earned a Texas Associated Press Sports Editors award for the annual high school football preseason magazine.

 He was later promoted to online editor, where he covered a variety of beats — including crime and public safety — and helped manage and design the paper’s website.
 In that role, he was the architect behind a web page that earned the prestigious 2013 Texas Associated Press Media Editors STAR Online Package Award.